patreeceeo/backbone.slouch/README.md

     model2.set('age', 'is just a number') # throws Error

 ### Slouch.Model currently will serialize and de-serialize using its type knowledge
-Aside: it might be a good to pull this into a separate project.
+Aside: it might be good to extract this into a separate project.

     model1.set('coach', {color: 'gold', name: 'Carl', age: 56}) # Everything's cool. model1.get('coach').get('name') # is 'Carl'